-Core Courses: The following three courses will fulfill the core course requirement for both the M.A. and the Ph.D. program
+Core Courses: The following three courses fulfill the core course requirement for both the M.A. and the Ph.D. program

 - PSY 524, Cognitive Psychology

 Note: For both the M.A. and the Ph.D. programs, once a student fulfills the core requirement, the remaining two core courses can be can be considered content courses (i.e., students can enroll in either or both of them to fulfill the content course requirement).

 All other courses are in one of the following three categories: